 The Science Museum Group (a trading name of the Board of Trustees of the Science Museum) (“SMG”) is the world’s largest alliance of science and technology museums and receives over 5 million visitors annually.

-Whilst SMG’s business and supply chains are not especially susceptible to slavery and human trafficking SMG is committed to conducting its affairs and acquiring goods and services without causing harm to others.
+Whilst SMG’s business and supply chains are not especially susceptible to slavery and human trafficking SMG is committed to trading ethically, sourcing goods and services responsibly and generally conducting its affairs without causing harm to others.

 In furtherance of this aim SMG makes this statement (pursuant to Section 54 of the Modern Slavery Act 2015 (the “Act”)) to set out the steps that it has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within its own operations or its supply chain:

-- SMG and its trading company have introduced clauses into their standard contracts requiring suppliers and other contractors to ensure that modern slavery, human trafficking, forced and bonded labour, and labour rights violations do not occur in their supply chain.
-The Museum has also, where appropriate, secured the ability to terminate such contracts immediately if such a breach of clauses arises.
+- The standard contracts of SMG and its trading company contain clauses requiring suppliers and other contractors to ensure that modern slavery, human trafficking, forced and bonded labour, and labour rights violations do not occur in their supply chain.
+SMG has also, where appropriate, secured the ability to terminate such contracts immediately if such a breach of clauses arises.

-- SMG continues to consider how best to conduct its due diligence on key suppliers to ensure that they are observing acceptable ethical standards in relation to modern slavery and human trafficking.
-This includes undertaking enquiries before procuring services from a supplier and, on a case by case basis, considering further enquiries to make of prospective suppliers.
+- SMG continues to consider how best to conduct its due diligence on key suppliers to ensure that they are observing acceptable ethical labour practices in relation to modern slavery and human trafficking.
+This includes undertaking enquiries before procuring services from a supplier and, on a case-by-case basis, considering further enquiries to make of prospective suppliers.
 SMG continues to consider how best to ensure suppliers are compliant with the Act and to give assurances that they enforce acceptable ethical standards both within their own business and within their supply chains.

 - If SMG discovers that suppliers (or potential suppliers) are, or have been, involved in modern slavery SMG’s policy is to do one or more of the following: